commercialhaskell/stack/doc/topics/stack_yaml_vs_cabal_package_file.md

 the interim, the build plan generated should be the same.

 (There is, however, at least one hole in this theory today, which is Hackage revisions.
-When you specify `extra-deps: [acme-missiles-0.3]`, it doesn't specify which revision of the Cabal file to use, and Stack will just choose the latest.
-Stack has the ability to specify exact revisions of Cabal files, but this isn't enforced as a requirement, because it is so different from the way most people work with packages.)
+When you specify `extra-deps: [acme-missiles-0.3]`, it does not specify which revision of the Cabal file to use, and Stack will just choose the latest.
+Stack has the ability to specify exact revisions of Cabal files, but this is not enforced as a requirement, because it is so different from the way most people work with packages.)

-And now, how about the other side: why doesn't Stack automatically add `acme-missiles` to `build-depends` in your Cabal file if you add it as an extra-dep?
+And now, how about the other side: why does Stack not automatically add `acme-missiles` to `build-depends` in your Cabal file if you add it as an extra-dep?
 There are a surprising number reasons for this:

-* The Cabal specification doesn't support anything like that
+* The Cabal specification does not support anything like that
 * There can be multiple packages in a project, and how do we know which package actually needs the dependency?
 * There can be multiple components (libraries, executable, etc) in a package, and how do we know which of those actually needs the dependency?
 * The dependency may only be conditionally needed, based on flags, operating system, or architecture.
-As an extreme example, we wouldn't want a Linux-only package to be built by force on Windows.
+As an extreme example, we would not want a Linux-only package to be built by force on Windows.

 While for simple use cases it seems like automatically adding dependencies from